The Fall 2018 application deadline was November 15, 2017.

 The organizing themes that integrate the identity of the department are (a) the values of human diversity and individual differences (b) health and development across the lifespan, and (c) ecological (e.g., family, school, societal) influences on human behavior.

-Degrees: Ph.D. in Counseling, Clinical, or School Psychology; M.Ed. with Pupil Personnel Services Credential in School Psychology; M.A. in Counseling Psychology offered as an option en route to the Ph.D once you are admitted.
+Degrees: Ph.D. in Counseling, Clinical, or School Psychology; M.Ed. with Pupil Personnel Services Credential in School Psychology or M.A. in Counseling Psychology offered as an option en route to the Ph.D once you are admitted.
 (We do not offer a terminal MA or M.Ed. program).

 Innovations for Excellence and Equity in Counseling, Clinical, and School Psychology.